elastic/elasticsearch-js/README.md

 Default: simple, not much going on [here](src/lib/client_config.js#L65).

-This function will receive a list of nodes received durring a sniff.
+This function will receive a list of nodes received during a sniff.
 The list of nodes should be transformed into an array of objects which will be fed to the [Host](src/lib/host.js) class.
 (TODO: allow this function to be async).

 ## API